-This article was last updated Oct 01, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 01, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you have American Express Membership Rewards® or SPG points you want to use for flights, Aeroplan can be a good option to get to Europe at reasonable prices if you know which airlines to use and avoid hefty fuel surcharges.
 Here’s a rundown of the rules and options to use Aeroplan miles – whether you rarely fly Air Canada or have a big stash of miles to use.